 Baking soda is an alkaline-crystalline powder.
 Since it’s a base with a pH above seven, it gets rid of urine odor by neutralizing the acidic content in the urine.
 This results in a neutral, odorless pH state.
-Measure about 1/4 cup of baking soda and spread it thinly over dog soaked urine area.
-Avoid spreading in excess and allow it to sit of dog urine soaked area overnight.
+Measure about 1/4 cup of baking soda and sprinkle baking soda thinly over the soaked area.
+Avoid spreading in excess and allow it to sit in the area overnight.
 Vacuum the area at dawn until clean to touch.

-Alternatively, measure 2 table spoons of baking soda and add one cup of water in a and pour it in spray bottle.
-Shake well to mix and then spray on the urine stained spot.
+Alternatively, measure 2 tablespoons of baking soda and add one cup of water in a spray bottle.
+Shake well to mix, then spray on the urine-stained spot.
 Allow it to sit for about 5-10 minutes and then blot it clean with a dry towel or microfiber cloth.